 Mix ingredients and combine thoroughly until a thick paste is formed.
 Scoop it on to your toothbrush and brush as usual.
 This is my preferred recipe.

-Natural Baking Soda (sodium bicarbonate)
+About Natural Baking Soda (sodium bicarbonate)

 Ideally, you should be brushing and flossing twice a day.
 Flossing means gently scrubbing up and down between each tooth and around the gum line, thoroughly removing particles and gently massaging the gums.
 Flossing is a really important step.
 There is no better cost effective way to clean out lingering bacteria and food debris from the contact points between your teeth.We put a few drops of essential oils of our finger tips and run it down the string of floss.
-My favorite floss is Dr Tungs Smart Floss, which can be hard to find but it is worth searching for.
+My favourite floss is Dr Tungs Smart Floss, which can be hard to find but it is worth searching for.

 Not all essential oils are created equal.
 This is a lengthy subject, but one of the criteria that you should look for is a specification sheet.
 You supplier must be able to provide the following for each oil: Common name, Latin name (exact genus and species), Country of origin, Part of plant processed, Type of Extraction (distillation or expression), how it was grown (organic, wild-crafted, traditional).